Hecke modules and supersingular representations of U(2,1): Diagrams and Coefficient Systems

 In this section, we follow \cite{Pas04} closely and translate the language of coefficient systems and diagrams to the group $G$.
-In fact, our case is even easier to some extent, due mainly to the fact that the extended Bruhat-Tits building of $G$ coincides with the reduced Bruhat-Tits building, and therefore stabilizers of vertices are maximal compact subgroups of $G$.
+Our case is even easier to some extent, due mainly to the fact that the extended Bruhat-Tits building of $G$ coincides with the reduced Bruhat-Tits building.
+We refer to \cite{Ti79} throughout for definitions.